Derek-Mauldin/Karma/public_html/documentation/temp.md

 Hobby: Crafting
 Heard about karma.com from her grandchild Bob.
 She has a lot of time on her hands, enjoys crafting, would like more interaction in life.

-- Bob helped Pearl create a profile for herself.
-They input “clothing alterations jewelry, crafts” for “gift”.
+- Pearl input “clothing alterations jewelry, crafts” for “gift”.
 For need , they input “a friend/ a conversation/a moment of your life:”
 - Pearl got tired and took a nap.
-- A week later, Bob came to visit and told Pearl that her email box was overflowing with messages of people that liked her profile and wanted to offer her a conversation.
+- A week later,her email box was overflowing with messages of people that liked her profile and wanted to offer her a conversation.
 The messages contained the contact information of the hopeful givers.
-- Bob  suggested that she look over their profiles and contact them via Skype (which he would help with).
-- Pearl didn’t care to look at the profiles and just had Bob write down the phone numbers on tissue she pulled out of her pocket.
+- Pearl looked at the profiles and  wrote down the phone numbers
-- Bob hit accept on the offers he approved of (everyone) and arranged times for Pearl to call them.
-He told the nursing assistant, who would remind her.
+- Pearl hit accept on the offers she approved of (everyone) and arranged times to call them.
 - She decided to call one every evening before bedtime.
-- She enjoyed the interaction and decided to keep using karma.com with Bob’s help.
+- She enjoyed the interaction and decided to keep using karma.com.
-- Bob sent an email to the people she talked to , thanking them
+- After the conversations, Pearl sent an email to the people she talked to, thanking them.
 - Bamm!
 They were Karma-fied!
 - Some even showed up to Pearl’s next birthday.
 - And Bammm!
 Karma-fied  AGAIN!!!
-- Other residents of the retirement home saw what Pearl was up to and started using karma.com as well.
-The nursing staff enjoyed and helped.
 - Bammm!
 Karma-fied yet AGAIN!
 - And AGAIN!!